 FROM CHARM TO STRINGS

 This is a 2-day symposium in celebration of Mary K. Gaillard's contributions to science over her distinguished career.
-The symposium will be held at the Brower Center in Downtown Berkeley, and will feature talks by the following scientists.
-A full schedule for this event will follow soon.
+The symposium will be held at the Brower Center in Downtown Berkeley and will feature talks by the following scientists.

 Nima Arkani-Hamed (Institute for Advanced Study, Princeton)

 Emilian Dudas (Ecole Polytechnique, U. Paris-Saclay)